Philodendron Varieties: 57 Different Types of Philodendron

 This Philodendron variety is another climbing type that can reach four feet tall with leaves that stretch to ten inches when growing in ideal conditions.
 They are fast growers and may need occasional pruning to help remove any dead leaves or stems and help maintain an attractive shape.

-The Mayoi is unlikely to produce reproductive flowers when grown indoors, but plant lovers may be lucky enough to see spathes that are green outside and white inside.
+Mayoi is unlikely to produce reproductive flowers when grown indoors, but plant lovers may be lucky enough to see spathes that are green outside and white inside.

 Melanochrysum

-Also known as Black Gold, the Melanochrysum is a vining Philodendron characterized by its shimmery, green, and bronze velvety leaves with yellow veins.
+Also known as Black Gold, Melanochrysum is a vining Philodendron characterized by its shimmery, green, and bronze velvety leaves with yellow veins.
 On average, its leaves can measure two feet long and grow to five feet high indoors.

 Typically, Philodendron varieties are not prolific bloomers, but you may see some blooms when the conditions are right.
-The Melanochrysum sports green and white flowers necessary for reproduction in its natural habitat.
+Melanochrysum sports green and white flowers necessary for reproduction in its natural habitat.

 Melanoneuron